wp-plugins/cleverwise-share-files/readme.txt

 No, there is none.
 Why not?
 This system was originally designed for a site that has many files of at least 15MB and several over 200MB.
 Since web browser uploading does NOT handle large files (100MB+) very efficiently it was decided to skip the inclusion of one and instead rely on FTP or sFTP.

+= How can I handle file uploading? =

+One method is to use Wordpress' built in media management system to upload the actual files.
+Do keep in mind PHP has a file upload size limit that many web hosts have set to 10MB or less.
+Another idea is using the aforementioned FTP/sFTP.
+Most hosting plans allow for multiple FTP accounts and the ability to specify which directory/folder an account is able to access.
+This way if you had say three trusted users you could create three different FTP accounts which would only allow them to upload to their specific area of your website.

 == Screenshots ==

 1. screenshot-1.jpg

 == Changelog ==

+= 1.5 =
+Fixed: Support and rating links

 = 1.4 =
 UI changes